jjinkxy/rate_it/README.md

 ```
 //= require rate_it
 ```
-Rate It uses the gem 'font-awesome-rails' to display stars.
+Rate It uses the gem [font-awesome-rails](https://github.com/bokmann/font-awesome-rails) to display stars.
 Font-Awesome is added, when you add Rate It to your application.scss:
 ```
 @import 'rate_it';
 ```